john-cd/rust_howto/bk/drafts/categories/development-tools/compilation/faster_linking.md

 ## Optimize Dependencies {#skip}

 Ensure dependencies are also built with optimizations enabled.
-This can be achieved by setting appropriate build profiles for dependencies in your `Cargo.toml`.
+This can be achieved by setting appropriate build profiles for dependencies in your [`Cargo.toml`](https://doc.rust-lang.org/cargo/reference/manifest.html)↗{{hi:Cargo.toml}}.

 ## Profile-Guided Optimization (PGO) {#skip}